Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Experimental Setup

-To fine-tune the Alpaca model, our first step involves using Single-Generation to convert the Boolean query into a natural language query for the training portion of each dataset.
+To fine-tune the Alpaca model, our first step involves using Single-Generation to convert the Boo\-lean query into a natural language query for the training portion of each dataset.
 We use ChatGPT for this conversion task, and consider its output as the gold standard for the Alpaca model to learn from.
-Following this, we use the prompts outlined in Table ~\ref{table:generation_prompt} to further fine-tune the Alpaca model to generate a natural language query using the Boolean query of a topic.
+Following this, we use the prompts shown in the second column of Figure~\ref{fig:architecture} to further fine-tune the Alpaca model to generate a natural language query using the Boolean query of a topic.
 As Boolean queries for systematic reviews are complex and require many tokens, we opted to simplify the prompt used for Boolean query conversion in ChatGPT.
-To ensure minimal loss of information from the Boolean query, we increased the input token limit of the Alpaca model from 512 to 768~\footnote{768 is the maximum token limit feasible for three 80GB Nvidia A100 GPUs with a batch size of 1}.
-Our fine-tuning process for each Alpaca model continues over three epochs, with batch size and gradient accumulation steps of one each, using three Nvidia 80GB A100 GPUs.
+To ensure minimal loss of information from the Boolean query, we increased the input token limit of the Alpaca model from 512 to 768. \footnote{768 is the maximum token limit for three 80GB Nvidia A100 GPUs (batch size=1).} Our fine-tuning process for each Alpaca model continues over three epochs, with batch size and gradient accumulation steps of one each, using three Nvidia 80GB A100 GPUs.
 For the remaining parameters, we adhered to those used in the original Alpaca work~\cite{alpaca}.
 During inference, we use the same prompt as fine-tuned to convert the Boolean query to a natural language query in each test dataset.